-The Bay Treasure Chest Association is offering $500 Honoraria to Organizations and Groups who can provide 4 volunteers to assist with one weekly count.
-Read our guidelines to see if you think your organization qualifies and then complete an application form and forward to email@example.com
+The Bay Treasure Chest Association offers a $500 honorarium to not-for-profit organizations and groups that offer a service to the community at large, and can provide four volunteers to assist with one weekly count.
+Read our guidelines to see if you think your organization qualifies; then complete an application form and forward to email@example.com

 Bay Treasure Chest Association will not consider funding: